victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 If you find this idea interesting, please feel free to participate in the conversation on this feature request on Mozilla Connect.
 I think that Mozilla Firefox is a great place to start implementing this, and then encourage other browsers to follow their lead.

 If you're curious to see how it could be implemented, you can check out [this proof of concept](https://github.com/mozilla-firefox/firefox/compare/main...victormours:firefox:government) on Github.

+## Additional notes

+- The US government has added this banner on top of most of their official websites:
+[screenshot of the banner]
+- There are quite a few government websites that don't follow the .gov.tld convention, so there will be quite a few "false negatives" with this system, meaning official government websites that won't be flagged as such.
+These websites should still be displayed normally, and maybe the text for recognized website should aknowledge that not all websites will be properly tagged.
+For this kind of issue, it's better to have false negatives rather than false positives.
+- I've started building a list of government domains, and there are a few edge cases, but I think it's still worth improving the experience of the overwhelming majority of citizens around the world.